cisagov/get.gov/README.md

-# 11ty-uswds-template
+# Get.gov Site

-## Why this project
+This is the 11ty Cloud.gov Pages static site generator for the homepage and help content for .gov.
+The code for the .gov registrar is at [cisagov/getgov](https://github.com/cisagov/getgov).

+## About the 11ty template

-This is an [11ty](https://www.11ty.dev/) static site generator (SSG) template using [U.S. Web Design System v 3.0 (USWDS)](https://designsystem.digital.gov/) and is focused on providing developers a starter template and reference implementation for Federalist/Cloud.gov Pages websites.
+This is built using an [11ty](https://www.11ty.dev/) static site generator (SSG) template with [U.S. Web Design System v 3.0 (USWDS)](https://designsystem.digital.gov/) and is run as a Cloud.gov Pages website.

-This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.meritalk.com/articles/senate-passes-idea-act/).
+The template this is built on strives to be compliant with requirements set by [21st Century IDEA Act](https://www.meritalk.com/articles/senate-passes-idea-act/).
 The standards require that a website or digital service:

 - is accessible to individuals with disabilities;
 - has a consistent appearance;